splanck/vush/README.md

 - `unalias NAME` - remove an alias.
 - Aliases are stored in `~/.vush_aliases`.
   The file contains one `name=value` pair per line without quotes.
+- `type NAME...` - display how each NAME would be interpreted.
 - `source file` or `. file` - execute commands from a file.
 - `help` - display information about built-in commands.